 Even if you decide to hire copywriters all the way…

 You should still be a student of copywriting.
-Because copy is the biggest lever in almost any business; it’s the one thing that boost sales, in the least amount of time.
+Because copy is the biggest lever in almost any business.
+It’s the one thing that can boost sales in the least amount of time.

 And if you’re using a copywriter…

 Be Careful Revising Your Copywriter’s Work

 Designers, developers, they all have reasons to make changes.
 Maybe they want the pages to be shorter or to fit a template layout.

 It’s up to you – as the entrepreneur – to know why, based on the visitor’s likely awareness, each piece of copy has earned its way.